Root Canal Treatment Steps

 7. Filling:

-Once the canals are cleaned and shaped, they are filled with a biocompatible material, often a rubber-like substance called gutta-percha, to seal the space and prevent further infection.
+After cleaning and shaping the canals, they are filled with some biocompatible material; usually a rubber-like material called gutta-percha to close up the space and prevent re-infection.

 8. Restoration: